 When Charles I erected the Baronetage of Scotland and Nova Scotia in 1625 there was a reluctance amongst suitable persons to purchase the honour, probably because 2000 marks, which was equivalent to £2000 in the money of that time, was considered to be extortionate.
 In order to popularise the new Baronetage Charles I gave its members the right to wear the badge of Nova Scotia around the neck suspended by an orange tawny ribbon.
 It consists of a silver shield with an azure saltire imposed upon it together with an inescutcheon of the Arms of Scotland.
 There is an Imperial Crown above the inescutcheon and the motto Fax mentis Honestae Gloria encircles the whole badge.
 This badge, pictured on the left, continues to be worn by Scottish Nova Scotia baronets to this day.
 We are indebted to the late Sir John Clerk of Penicuik Bt for this photograph of his badge.

 The baronets’ badge takes precedence over all Orders worn around the neck with the exception of the Order of Merit.
 It is not worn in miniature and the riband is not worn in Undress Uniform.
-The badge may be worn by baronets in uniform as prescribed in dress regulations and in evening dress or with dinner jackets when it is worn close up below the tie.
-Wearing of Badges
+The badge may be worn by baronets in uniform as prescribed in dress regulations and in evening dress or with dinner jackets when it is worn close under the shirt collar with the top of the badge’s suspension ring at 25mm (1 in.) below the knot of the tie.
+See also : Wearing of Badges

 An interesting historical note on the Red Hand of Ulster found by Sir David Roche Bt can be found here.